Money & Subsidies

 The Big Picture: What Does It Actually Cost?

-These figures include childcare, education, food, healthcare, clothing, enrichment, and daily expenses.
-They exclude tertiary education (university), which adds another $30,000 to $120,000 depending on the institution.
+These include childcare, education, food, healthcare, clothing, enrichment, and daily expenses.
+They exclude tertiary education, which adds another $30,000 to $120,000 depending on the institution.

 Birth to Age 1: The First Year ($15,000 - $30,000)

 Formula and diapers: $150 - $400 per month.
-Breastfeeding saves significant money here.
+Breastfeeding saves a huge amount here, if it works for you.

 Paediatrician visits: $500 - $1,500 for the first year, including vaccinations beyond the national schedule.